Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Experiments

 \subsection{Results of Subject-Dependent}

 \textbf{Setup.} In this setup, the training, validation, and test sets are split based on samples.
 All samples from all subjects are randomly shuffled and distributed into the training, validation, and test sets according to a predetermined ratio, allowing samples from the same subject to appear in three sets simultaneously.
-As discussed in the Preliminaries section~\ref{def:subject-dependent}, this setup has limited applicability for medical time-series-based disease diagnosis in real-world scenarios.
-However, it can be utilized to evaluate whether the dataset exhibits cross-subject features quickly.
+As discussed in the Preliminaries section~\ref{def:subject-dependent}, this setup has limited applicability for MedTS-based disease diagnosis in real-world scenarios.
+It is usually used to evaluate whether the dataset exhibits cross-subject features quickly.
 The results obtained from this setup are typically much higher than those from the subject-independent setup, showing a dataset's upper limit of learnability.

-\textbf{Results.} We evaluate the EEG dataset ADFD using this setup to provide a direct comparison of results with the subject-independent setup.
+\textbf{Results.} We evaluate the EEG dataset ADFTD using this setup to provide a direct comparison of results with the subject-independent setup.
 The results are presented in Table~\ref{tab:subject-dependent}.
 Our method outperforms all the baselines, achieving the top-1 results in all six evaluations, with an impressive F1 score of 97.50\%.
 Notably, baseline methods like Informer, Nonformer, Reformer, and Transformer also demonstrate strong performance, achieving F1 scores exceeding 90\%.
 The overall results indicate the presence of discernible and learnable features related to Alzheimer's Disease within this dataset.